Review of a Brazilian Coffee Roasted by Passion House Coffee Roasters

 Review of Brasil Fazenda Primavera from Passion House Coffee Roasters

 The roasters flavor notes mentioned cocoa, almonds, and nougat.
-I couldn’t come to that conclusion without previous knowledge.
-Once I was told what the coffee was supposed to taste like, then I could notice a chocolate flavor when first sipped.
+I couldn’t come to that conclusion without reading the label.

-There are several flavor aspects I did enjoy with this Brazilian coffee.
+There are several flavor aspects I did enjoy when drinking this Brazilian coffee.

 I say waste not, want not, so I drink it anyway.
 The bottom of the cup still has great flavor, there’s no bitterness what so ever.
 Another reason I want to get up and make another cup!

 My two favorite ways to brew Passion House’s Brazilian coffee is with a Hario V60 a little bit stronger than I usually do.
 Instead of a 16:1 ratio, I use a 15:1 water to coffee ratio.
 Unusual for me, because I think most roasters brewed coffee is too strong.